taitruong/software-developer.org/_posts/2017-11-17-blog-site-setup-using-github-pages-and-jekyll-theme.md

 :ramen: :panda_face: :heart: :point_left:
 I'm...
-> a developer, foodie, and generally a passionate human by heart.
+* a developer, foodie, and generally a passionate human by heart.
-> intrigued by concept docs-as-code/docs like code, content-as-a-service
+* Intrigued by concept docs-as-code/docs like code, content-as-a-service

 It was about time...
-> getting ownership and control back from social medias like Facebook and Instagram.
+* getting ownership and control back from social medias like Facebook and Instagram.
-> Now it's my content and ownership and social media is just a platform for sharing mine
+* Now it's my content and ownership and social media is just a platform for sharing mine

 Last but not least...
-> following my passions, sharing my notes for the ones it may help, and
+* following my passions, sharing my notes for the ones it may help, and
-> finding, getting connected, and share interests and thoughts with you!
+* finding, getting connected, and share interests and thoughts with you :point_left:!

 # Preparations